My Favourite Corgi

 Do fluffy corgis shed more?

-Fluffy corgis are still known to shed in the same way as short-haired corgis.
-So you need to make sure you are brushing them regularly each week to avoid excess build up of fur and hair on the body, face and limbs.
+Fluffy corgis still shed in the same way as short-haired corgis.
+So you need to brush them regularly each week to avoid excess build up of fur and hair on the body, face and limbs.

 Because of the longer hair, fluffy corgis can have issues with holding dirt, grime and water.
 They can similarly have issues with clumping, knotting and matting in their fur.

 Both short-haired and long-haired (fluffy) corgis contain the same follicles and excretion proteins that cause human’s to be allergic.
-These can be minimised (but not absolved) with good grooming habits.
+You can reduce these (but not eliminate them completely) with good grooming habits.

-You may have noticed the trend so far that fluffy corgis can be treated the same as regular corgis.
-This is where that changes!
+You may have noticed the trend so far that you can treat fluffy corgis the same as regular corgis.
+Grooming is where that changes!

 The fluffy has a different coat to the standard short-hair, and requires different grooming habits and techniques.